Samuelschoeberl/ATLA_Campaign/Player Root/Rules/Bending Rules/Water/Waterbending Moves/Level 1/Freeze.md

 #Action
 - **Range:** 3m * [[water]] level
 - **Effect:**
-    The waterbender can freeze an amount of water.
-The higher the [[water]] Level the more water can be frozen. (for big amounts might need to roll an [[Player Root/variable/primary_stat/Intelligence|Intelligence]] check)
+    The waterbender can freeze an amount of water without creatures  or other sources of heat in it.
+The higher the [[water]] Level the more water can be frozen. (for big amounts might need to roll an [[Player Root/variable/primary_stat/Intelligence|Intelligence]] check).

 #freezing